-Here’s a list of the Top 20 HR Leaders and authors leading some of the most important conversations about our workplace and its culture today, including links to their LinkedIn and Twitter accounts, so you can officially join in.
+Here’s a list of the Top HR Leaders 2022 leading some of the most important conversations about our workplace and its culture today, including links to their LinkedIn and Twitter accounts, so you can officially join in.
 These individuals are topping the list when it comes to tracking HR trends and strategies.
-They are influential thought leaders in the space and have a keen mind for sharing content, experience, and ideas that every HR professional needs to read especially around HR technology, culture, recruitment and more.
+They are influential thought leaders in the space and have a keen mind for sharing content, experience, and ideas that every HR professional from different HR departments needs to read especially around HR technology, culture, recruitment and more.